-We’ve teamed up with our friends at The Farthing to conjure up lots of ideas for creating your very own Christmas Grotto in the garden.
+We’ve conjured up lots of Christmas ideas for creating your very own festive Grotto in the garden.
 With a bit of creative thinking, some savvy buys and some easy DIY, you can come up with a truly magical setting on a budget.

-Our ideas for backyard Santa’s Grottos show that Christmas needn’t be cancelled just yet!
+Our ideas for a backyard Santa’s Grottos show that Christmas starts at home this year…

-If you are lucky, you might have a relatively empty shed or summerhouse that you can dress up for Santa.
+If you are lucky, you might have a relatively empty shed or summerhouse that you can transform into a winter wonderland location, perfect for Santa.
 Failing that, a garden canopy or pergola will protect your guests against the rain, and is easily spruced up with lighting and Christmas decoration.
 With an open pergola, using plastic sheeting as walls can also protect against the wind.

 If you don’t own an existing garden canopy or pergola, however, a gazebo will work also.
 However, be sure to secure this effectively in case of strong winds.